-Concerning the repeated administration of one dose, the titre administered for the C component was below the maximum release titre but these deviations were satisfactorily justified.
+Concerning the repeated administration of one dose, the titres administered for the C and the Ch components were below the maximum release titre but these deviations were satisfactorily justified.

 The results of the overdose shows transient hyperthermia occurring 4 hours after the injection and lasting from 24 to 48 hours, exceptionally 5 days.
 Hyperthermia was still observed after 72 hours in 50% of the animals.
 No other systemic reactions were observed.
 Local reactions at the injection site were transient pain and swelling.
 A significant but transient decrease in the number of circulating leukocytes was frequently observed.